sayakpaul/big_vision_experiments/README.md

 </div>

 <sup>Training was performed on a TPU v3-8 VM that took 7 hours 22 minutes to complete.</sup>

+The performance of this model is also quite inline with what's reported in [1].

 ## Checkpoints and training logs